Plan Your Visit: The Best Christmas Markets In Canada (2025 Update)

 Vancouver Christmas Market

 We didn’t actually visit the Vancouver Christmas Market as we were in the city a bit early, and the price was a bit out of our range.
-Tickets are between $16.63 – $23.77 CAD depending on how early you buy them.
+Tickets are between $6.99 for a pre-booked general admission ticket up to $89.99 for a family season pass.
 The market is open from November 13th to December 24th and the hours change weekly so be sure to check the website.
 It is held indoors in the city and has over 90 German style huts.
 You can find food, drinks, clothing, accessories and lots of fun holiday gifts.
 There is heaps to see and do so definitely worth a visit if it’s in your budget.

 That’s the main Christmas market in Vancouver, but there are definitely others you could visit too.
-The Shipyards Christmas Market is located in North Vancouver, is open from late November to Christmas eve, and is completely free!
+The Shipyards Christmas Market is located in North Vancouver, is open from November 28th to December 24th, and is completely free!
 The European themed market has more than 75 stalls selling gifts and food, with a large Christmas tree, ice rink and live music.
-For the craft lovers there’s the Port Moody Christmas Craft Fair that’s held for one day in late November.
+For the craft lovers there’s the Port Moody Christmas Craft Fair that’s held for one day, December 6th 2025.
 Slightly outside of the city, this market costs $2 CAD and is great for anyone looking for local handmade gifts.

 Lastly, make sure to head to Granville Island from mid November and throughout December for some holiday lights.
 The whole 40 acre site has lights strung up and shining from sundown and there are also bigger light up pieces dotted around too.
 Apart from the lights, the island is full of some wonderful artisan shops and eateries, parks and live music.
 It is absolutely worth a visit, especially as access to the island is always free.